evercamps/evercamps/README.md

 * **Flexible**: Easily customizable to meet the needs of different types of sports camps.
 * **User-friendly**: Providing a seamless experience for camp organizers and participants alike.
-* **Scalable**: Whether you're running a local camp or managing multiple locations, EverCamps scales to fit your needs.
 * **Open-Source**: Freely available to use, modify, and distribute, EverCamps fosters collaboration and innovation within the open-source community.